wdes/coding-standard/README.md

 - Run `composer require --dev wdes/coding-standard`
 - Create file: `phpcs.xml` with the contents below
-- Remove phpcs from your dev deps if you have it, we require it for you
+- Remove phpcs from your dev deps if you have it, we require it for you.
+Use `composer remove squizlabs/php_codesniffer --dev`

 ```xml
 <?xml version="1.0"?>